extinctconcept/Project-1.4/README.md

 ## Database Setup

 ### Mac Instructions
-install homebrew and type the following commands.
+Install homebrew and type the following commands.

 This will install the lastest version of postgres locally
 ```